 Dab a cotton ball in the blend.
 Gently place the cotton ball in the ear, replacing the cotton ball with a new one three times a day.

 Seek professional help for infections.
 Use these aromatherapy blends as adjunct therapy.

 For ear infections in adults, blend:

 Massage the blend around the outside of your ear and down your neck.

 For children, use only four drops of each essential oil in the olive oil.
 For infants and toddlers, blend only two drops of each essential oil with the olive oil.

 An alternative blend is

-Again, for children, use half the amount of essential oil.
+For children, use half the amount of essential oil.